RamtinTJB/cse-15l-lab-report/lab1-report.md

 The `cd` command is used for navigating the filesystem in Linux machines.

 ### No argument
 When the `cd` command is ran without any arguments, it will take us to the home directory for the current user.
+This behavior is expected and it is not an error.

 ![cd with no argument](images/lab1/cd-1.png)